-The program is designed to foster the total development of the child-physical, social, emotional, intellectual, and spiritual.
+The program is designed to foster the total development of the child's physical, social, emotional, intellectual, and spiritual well-being.
 These areas of development are interrelated, and the laboratory is equipped and operated to encourage growth in each of these areas.
-The Carson-Newman Child Development Lab was developed as a training facility for teachers, as a research laboratory, and as a service to the community.
+The Carson-Newman Child Development Laboratory (CDL) was developed as a training facility for teachers, as a research laboratory, and as a service to the community.

 - Serves as a teacher training facility for Child and Family Studies majors

 - Provides a State of Tennessee Three-Star Early Childhood program for 4 and 5-year old children from the surrounding communities during the morning.

 - Curriculum is based on Developmentally Appropriate Practice (DAP) philosophy

 Mrs. Tammy Hickle, Director of the CDL, at 865-471-3300 or firstname.lastname@example.org

 Dr. Lisa Connor, Assistant Professor, Family and Consumer Sciences at 865-471-3299 or email@example.com